A neutral state interned an Iranian warship in March. Almost no one covered it.

 Trincomalee Harbour on Sri Lanka's east coast — where the interned Iranian replenishment ship IRIS Bushehr remains under Sri Lankan Navy guard. · Rehman Abubakr / Wikimedia Commons (CC BY-SA 4.0)

 The 208 crew of the Bushehr were taken into Sri Lankan custody and transferred to the Welisara naval base, with consular access through the Iranian embassy in Colombo.
-The ship itself was escorted to the deepwater harbour at Trincomalee on Sri Lanka's east coast, where it remains as of May 2026 under Sri Lankan Navy guard.[5][7]
+The ship itself was escorted to the deepwater harbour at Trincomalee on Sri Lanka's east coast, where it remains under Sri Lankan Navy guard.[5][6]
 The Hague-XIII internment doctrine the case invoked has not been formally applied to a major warship in decades.
 The reasons Sri Lanka chose internment over the obvious alternatives are the more interesting part of the story.

 The legal frame: what internment actually means